mothenjoyer69/bc250-documentation/README.md

 # Hardware Notes
 - AMD BC-250 SOC, a cut-down variant of the SOC in the PS5.
 This provides, roughly, a Ryzen 5 4500 + RX 6700 in terms of performance.
-- 16GB memory, in an 8GB/8GB split to the CPU and GPU.
-Cannot currently be modified.
+- 16GB memory, split by default as 8/8.
+Firmware patch allows for unified shared memory.
-- M.2 slot supports NVMe + SATA (Hypothetically).
+- M.2 slot supports NVMe (PCIe 2.0 x2) and SATA.
-- GPU relocking is possible via:
+- GPU reclocking works but is not automatic, run the following to set it to "max":
   ```
   echo vc 0 2000 1000 > /sys/devices/pci0000:00/0000:00:08.1/0000:01:00.0/pp_od_clk_voltage
   echo c > /sys/devices/pci0000:00/0000:00:08.1/0000:01:00.0/pp_od_clk_voltage
   ```
+- Alternatively, https://gitlab.com/TuxThePenguin0/oberon-governor is a GPU clock governor designed for the BC-250.
 # Mesa
 - A temporary workaround is modifying the following line in src/amd/addrlib/src/amdgpu_asic_addr.h:
   ```